-$^{81}$ See supra notes 48-51 and accompanying text (collecting standard criticisms of Sullivan); LEWIS, supra note 18, at 197-98 (discussing examples of later libel cases in which the speech at issue seems very far afield from the weighty matters involved in the Sullivan case).
+criticisms of New York Times v.
+Sullivan); see also Lewis, supra note \\\, at 197-98 (discussing examples of later libel cases that seem very far afield from the weighty matters involved in the Sullivan case).

-&lt;sup>82 See, e.g., BeVier, supra note 74, at 1090-92 (noting the differences in tone between decisions of the Warren Court and the Burger and Rehnquist courts); Frederick Schauer, The Wily Agitator and the American Free Speech Tradition, 57 STAN.
-L. REV. 2157, 2169 (2005) (noting the potential doctrinal slippage involved when canonical First Amendment cases such as Sullivan are decided and doctrine is built on the backs of highly sympathetic parties); Frederick Schauer, The Heroes of the First Amendment, 101 MICH.
-L. REV. 2118, 2130-31 (2003) (noting that "litigants at the forefront of genuine First Amendment breakthroughs have either been individually sympathetic or parties the courts are likely to perceive as 'unduly or unfairly persecuted'").
+See, e.g., BeVier, supra note \\, at 1090-92; Frederick Schauer, The Wily Agitator and the American Free Speech Tradition, 57 Stan.
+L. Rev. 2157 (2005) (noting the potential doctrinal slippage involved when canonical First Amendment cases such as Sullivan are decided, and doctrine is built, on the backs of highly sympathetic parties); Frederick Schauer, The Heroes of the First Amendment, 101 Mich.
+L. Rev. 2118 (2003) (to same effect).